 Residual limb (post-amputation of a limp)

 - Make reference to the person first, then the disability.
-Say "a person with a disability" rather than "a disabled person".
-However, the latter is acceptable in the interest of conserving print or saving announcing time.
+Say "a person with a disability" rather than "a disabled person."

-- The term "handicapped" comes from the image of a person standing on the corner with a cap in hand, begging for money.
+- Avoid the word "handicapped" in any use.
+The word comes from the image of a person standing on the corner with a cap in hand begging for money.
 People with disabilities do not want to be the recipients of charity or pity.
 They want to participate equally with the rest of the community.
-A disability is a functional limitation that interferes with a person's ability to walk, hear, talk, learn, etc. Use "handicap" to describe a situation or barrier imposed by society, the environment, or oneself.
+A disability is a functional limitation that interferes with a person's ability to walk, hear, talk, learn, etc.

 - If the disability isn't relevant to the story or conversation, don't mention it.